 So-called harmless errors, which do not affect the defendant’s substantial rights, are not grounds for an appeal.
 The first step in navigating post-conviction law is to contact an experienced criminal appeal attorney and discuss whether the matter is grounds for appeal.

 The criminal appeals process involves numerous steps and is more complicated than the original trial.
 Although you could represent yourself pro se, it is highly inadvisable.
 Even the smallest mistake or misunderstanding of post-conviction law could negatively impact your appeal.

 A person considering a criminal appeal should seek advice and counsel from an experienced criminal appeal attorney.
-The attorneys at The Sichta Firm are well versed in the intricacies of post-conviction law and have successfully achieved reversals of numerous death sentences, as well as non-capital reversals.
+The attorneys at The Sichta Firm are well versed in the intricacies of appellate and post-conviction law and have successfully achieved reversals of numerous death sentences, as well as non-capital reversals and negotiated dispositions.

-When navigating the appeals process, you want a criminal appeal attorney with experience and a proven track record.
-Super Lawyers, an attorney rating service, has identified The Sichta Firm as being Rising Stars—a distinction given to only 2.5 percent of Florida attorneys under age 40.
-We specialize in post-conviction law, including direct appeals and collateral appeals (post-conviction petitions).
+When navigating the appeal and postconviction process, you want an attorney with experience and a proven track record.
+Super Lawyers, an attorney rating service, has identified Rick Sichta as a Super Lawyer, and Susanne Sichta as a Rising Star—a distinction given to only 2.5 percent of Florida attorneys under age 40.
 Contact the knowledgeable criminal appeal attorneys of The Sichta Firm today about your criminal appeal proceeding.

 The Criminal Appeals Process

 There is usually a strict deadline of 30 days to file a criminal appeal.
 If you miss it, your case will not be reviewed.
 The filing is done with the Clerk of the Court where the case was originally decided.
 At the time of filing, filing fees will be collected.